rucinskimaciej/tapsterbot/README.md

 4. chappie - (tag: vChappie) - Version with Robot Framework keywords to use to drive the bot.
 Improved Python client.
 Cleaner files tree.
 5. case - (tag: vCase) - Version with an Android app which embeds an assistant based on [Snips](https://snips.ai/ "Snips.ai").
 6. deckard - (tag: vDeckard) - Version with a Progressive Web App and a version of the server accepting CORS.
-7. deckard-fix-1 - (tag: vDeckard-1) - Fix defects in cache and manifest so as to make web app installable.
-8. dalek - (tag: vDalek) - Version with a wrapper for Robot Framework which provides keywords so as to use for Tapster bot in an easy way (with Appium or other automation tools)
+7. dalek - (tag: vDalek) - Version with a wrapper for Robot Framework which provides keywords so as to use for Tapster bot in an easy way (with Appium or other automation tools)
 8. eve - (tag: vEve) - More features in both sides and clients (stress inputs, multi tap, multi swipes, draw objects...)

 ## Wanna help?